ElreyB/animal-tracker/README.md

 ## Description

-_This app will help users to keep track of animals at the Seattle Zoo.
-The user will be at to see animals current in zoo, add an animal and edit an animal already log in._
+_This app will help users to keep track of animals at the Seattle Zoo._
+_The user will be able to see animals currently in zoo_ _Add an animal_
+_Edit an animal already log in._

 ## Setup/Installation Requirements